st4sd/st4sd-olm/README.md

 ## Installation

-You can install ST4SD by first installing this operator in your cluster and then asking it to deploy ST4SD under a namespace in your cluster.
+You can install ST4SD by first installing this operator in your cluster, configuring it, and then asking it to deploy [ST4SD Cloud](https://st4sd.github.io/overview/st4sd-cloud-getting-started) under a namespace in your cluster.

-### Install st4sd-olm (this OLM operator) in your cluster

-Requirements:
+### Requirements:

 1. **Access to an OpenShift cluster with `cluster-admin` permissions**
     - Required for creation of a kubernetes objects (such as CustomResourceDefinition and Role Based Access Control (RBAC)).